Introducing Team Italy in the 2025 European Baseball Championship

 An elated Marco Grifantini signed a minor league contract with the Blue Jays in 2013.

-Netherlands manager Steve Janssen and Italia manager Marco Mazzieri shake and exchange lineup cards in the 2016 European Baseball Championship.
-(Photo courtesy of Ezio Ratti-FIBS)
+Kingdom of the Netherlands manager Steve Janssen and Italia manager Marco Mazzieri exchange lineup cards prior to the start of their game in the 2016 European Baseball Championship. (photo courtesy of Enzio /FIBS)

 Italia manager Marco Mazzieri is also the LA Dodgers’ European scout.
 (Photo courtesy of Ezio Ratti-FIBS)